 Chat with Ray Evernham

-Known for years as one of the best crew chiefs in the business, helping Jeff Gordon gain his championship foothold, Evernham has gone on to success as a car owner, including Kasey Kahne's current ride, and on air with ESPN.
+Known for years as one of the best crew chiefs in the business, helping Jeff Gordon gain his championship foothold, Evernham has gone on to success as a car owner and on air with ESPN.

-A true NASCAR insider with connections throughout the racing world, Evernham is the perfect guy to talk about the race for the Chase and everything else going on in NASCAR.
+A true NASCAR insider with connections throughout the racing world, Evernham is the perfect guy to talk about the first two weeks of the season and everything else going on in NASCAR.

 Send in your questions below and stop by at 1:30 p.m.
 ET on Monday!